-Part 56 of the Michigan Public Health Code requires reporting of all known or suspected occupational illnesses or workaggravated health conditions to the Michigan Department of Labor & Economic Opportunity within 10 days of discovery. • From 1985-2020, 1,210 silicosis cases have been identified through the Michigan tracking system.
-Hospitalizations for silicosis decreased in 2019 and 2020.

-- On average since 2000, 20 new cases of silicosis were reported to LEO each year. - We estimate 67-139 adults in Michigan with silicosis were not reported in 2020.

-• Asbestos-related lung changes are the most common work-related lung disease in Michigan; in 2020 there were 338 cases from the hospital discharge data, 35 cases reported by B-Readers, 147 cases from the courts and 15 from other sources.

-◆161 cases of Other Work Related Lung Disease (OLDs) were identified in 2020; chemical irritation, asbestosis and chronic obstructive pulmonary disease (COPD) were among the conditions reported.

-• Adherence to the new federal silica standard, which, beginning in 2018, requires medical monitoring for construction workers and in 2020 for general industry workers, should result in more timely identification of silicosis and silica overexposures.
+- ◆ From 1985-2021, 1,213 silicosis cases have been identified through the Michigan tracking system.
+Hospitalizations for silicosis decreased in 2019, 2020 and 2021. - ♦ In 2021 only three new cases of silicosis were reported to LEO. - ♦ We estimate 67-139 adults in Michigan with silicosis were not reported in 2021. - ♦ Asbestos-related lung changes are the most common work-related lung disease in Michigan; in 2021 there were 20 cases reported by B-Readers, 147 cases from the courts and two from other sources. - ♦172 cases of Other Work Related Lung Disease (OLDs) were identified in 2021; chemical irritation, asbestosis and chronic obstructive pulmonary disease (COPD) were among the conditions reported. - Beginning in 2018, the silica standard requires medical monitoring including a chest radiograph for construction workers and beginning in 2020 for general industry workers exposed to silica.